-- 3.1 Together with the Notification Letter of 22 February 2018, the PR and the owner of the Horse ("Owner") were also informed that they were entitled (i) to the performance of a B-Sample confirmatory analysis on the positive sample; (ii) to attend or be represented at the B-Sample analysis; and/or (iii) to request that the B-Sample be analysed in a different laboratory than the A-Sample. - 3.2 The PR or the Owner did not request that the B-Sample be analysed.
-Hence, they accepted the results of the A-Sample analysis.
+- 3.1 Together with the Notification Letter of 22 November 2018, the PR was also informed that she was entitled (i) to the performance of a B-Sample confirmatory analysis on the positive sample; (ii) to attend or be represented at the B-Sample analysis; and/or (iii) to request that the B-Sample be analysed in a different laboratory than the A-Sample. - 3.2 The PR did not request that the B-Sample be analysed.
+Hence, the PR accepted the results of the A-Sample analysis.